-- 3-8-13 Letter to Treasury and DOJ regarding concern on recent comments relating to criminal prosecutions of large financial institutions. - 3-20-13 Letter to Treasury for an information inquiry regarding prosecutorial decisions in cases involving large, complex financial institutions. - 3-20-13 Letter to Fed for an information inquiry regarding prosecutorial decisions in cases involving large, complex financial institutions. - 3-20-13 Letter to OCC for an information inquiry regarding prosecutorial decisions in cases involving large, complex financial institutions. - 4-3-13 Letter to DOJ following up on concern over comments relating to criminal prosecutions of large financial institutions. - 6-7-13 Letter to FDIC requesting that the FDIC state whether the Justice Department contacted it to understand the operation of the Dodd-Frank Act's "orderly liquidation authority" prior to forming an opinion about the potential economic consequences of prosecuting a large financial institution. - 6-7-13 Letter to DOJ requesting responses to questions about the Justice Department's prosecutorial decision-making in cases involving large financial institutions, including answers to questions relating to the identities of the experts relied upon by the Department when determining the economic consequences of a potential prosecution.
+- 3-8-13 Letter to Treasury and DOJ regarding on the Attorney General's comments relating to criminal prosecutions of large financial institutions - 3-20-13 Letter to Treasury seeking information regarding prosecutorial decisions in cases involving large, complex financial institutions - 3-20-13 Letter to Federal Reserve seeking information regarding prosecutorial decisions in cases involving large, complex financial institutions - 3-20-13 Letter to OCC seeking information regarding prosecutorial decisions in cases involving large, complex financial institutions

+• 4-3-13 Letter to DOJ following up on concerns over comments relating to criminal prosecutions of large financial institutions

+• 6-7-13 Letter to FDIC requesting that the FDIC state whether the Justice Department contacted it to understand the operation of the Dodd-Frank Act's "orderly liquidation authority" prior to forming an opinion about the potential economic consequences of prosecuting a large financial institution.

+• 6-7-13 Letter to DOJ requesting responses to questions about the Justice Department's prosecutorial decision-making in cases involving large financial institutions, including answers to questions relating to the identities of the experts relied upon by the Department when determining the economic consequences of a potential prosecution the extent that the Department withholds records, the letter requests the production of a "withheld documents log."